 Risk-based thinking (and management) is a process for identifying, assessing, and prioritizing risks of different kinds.
 Once the risks have been identified, the organization will manage a plan to minimize or eliminate the impact of negative events.

 A variety of strategies are available, depending on the type of risk and the type of business.
-There are a number of risk management standards, including ISO 31000, ISO 17666, ARP5580 and J1739.
-FMEA scoring criteria from the IAQG, Airbus and other Primes is included.
+There are a number of risk management standards, including AS13004, ISO 31000, ISO 17666, ARP5580 and J1739.
+FMEA scoring criteria from all of these sources are included.

 This course addresses all of the risk-related requirements contained in the AS9100:2016 series of standards and is fully compliant with the above standards and the APQP & PPAP tools mandated in AS9145.